projectglow/glow/docs/source/etl/variant-splitter.rst

 .. tip::

     The ``split_multiallelics`` transformer is often significantly faster if the `whole-stage code generation` feature of Spark Sql is turned off.
-Therefore, it is recommended that you turn off this feature using the following command before using this transformer.
+Therefore, it is recommended that you temporarily turn off this feature using the following command before using this transformer.

     .. tabs::